Nictiz/Nictiz-R4-zib2020/util/README.md

 This folder contains an xslt scripts that loops through all resources in the `resources` folder, finds relevant canonicals for ValueSets and systems for CodeSystems, and downloads these terminology resources from ART-DECOR to `resources/zib/terminology` and `resources/nl-core/terminology` respectively.

 These scripts are standalone XSL files that operate without an XML source.
-They can be executed by selecting the XSL file as the XML source within Oxygen, or by calling the XSL using Saxon using the `-xsl:downloadTerminology.xsl -it:main` command line flags.
+They can be executed by selecting the XSL with the "main" template (command line Saxon: `-xsl:downloadTerminology.xsl -it:main`; oXygen: create a transformation scenario and configure the "Transformer").

 ## updateNarratives